The Har Mar Tornado: June 14, 1981

 The tornado of June 14th was not the only storm to hit the Twin Cities that day.
 Strong thunderstorms dumped heavy rains at the International Airport that morning.
 The heaviest rain from the storm that spawned the tornado in the afternoon fell in a line about four to five miles northwest of the path of the tornado with a narrow band of one to one and a half inches.
 Most of it fell over the course of an hour.
 Little if any rain fell to the southeast of the tornado path.

 Ironically, a tornado of similar strength (another F3) tracked just a few miles north west of the June 14th 1981 tornado on April 26, 1984 striking St. Anthony and New Brighton and caused significant damage to Apache Plaza Mall.
-One death is attributed to this tornado, and this was the last deadly tornado to hit the seven county metropolitan area through today.
+One death is attributed to this tornado, and this was the last deadly tornado to hit the seven county metropolitan untill the Rogers Tornado of September 16, 2006.